Our Mission

 Rebecca Hill (see posts) is a PhD candidate at the University of Maryland Baltimore County.
 She studies the neural and hormonal mechanisms underlying vocal development in songbirds.

-Soumilee Chaudhuri is a PhD candidate at Indiana University School of Medicine.
+Soumilee Chaudhuri (see posts) is a PhD candidate at Indiana University School of Medicine.
 Her research focuses on understanding the disproportionate impact of vascular risk factors on Alzheimer's Disease development in multiethnic diverse populations.
 She is a passionate science writer and communicator with an interest in the evolving landscape of public health and policy of aging and neurodegenerative disorders.

 Alumni Writers